SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 - add cursor: 'pointer' to clickable area of recipe cards ✅
 - change description on recipepage to: Instructions / Method ✅
+- if card is in a users profile fav icon should be filled not outlined / or get rid of fav icon ❌
+- change upload image button to under the image upload area on create recipe page